© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of the crypt or undercroft to the Old Church of St Chad is a scheduled monument protected by Historic England under reference 1003708.
 View the official record →

-The remains of the crypt or undercroft to the Old Church of St Chad is an underground stone chamber surviving beneath the site of the former parish church in Shropshire.
+The Remains of the crypt or undercroft to the Old Church of St Chad is a medieval ecclesiastical structure located in Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003708.

 Remains of the crypt or undercroft to the Old Church of St Chad is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003708.